SafarMirek/bachelor_thesis/README.md

 $ conda env create --file environment_linux_x86.yml
 ```

+**WARNING:** Linux environment does not contains libraries for GPU acceleration.

 Then you can activate created conda environment by using:
 ```shell
 $ conda activate bachelor_thesis